nealbob/nealbob.github.io/_posts/2016-10-1-MLfordummies.md

 I think a key issue is the perception of 'academic rigour'.
 In some circles, econometrics will be seen as more 'rigorous' than ML, simply because it involves more formal math.
 But complex models and statistical tests are only useful if the assumptions they are built on are reasonable.
 In many ways ML with its focus on out-of-sample prediction and minimal reliance on theory could easily be seen as more 'rigorous' or at least more 'scientific'.

 ## Whats wrong with ML

 In short plenty.
 ML is a young field.
 The goal is a set of general purpose algorithms that require minimal human effort.
 The reality is a massive array of complex algorithms each suited to specific problem types, and often requiring human expertise in 'tuning' meta-parameters (to get an idea go check out [sci-kit learn](http://scikit-learn.org/stable/)).
 There's certainly been progress: ensemble methods (like Breiman's Random Forest) are more general and easier to use than earlier methods like Neural Networks - but there's still a way to go.

-Varian points out that ML is laking in time series and panel data methods and there's no doubt econometrics is a fair way in front there.
+Varian points out that ML is lacking in time series and panel data methods and there's no doubt econometrics is a fair way in front there.
 Varian also makes a big issue about causation: basically that ML is good for correlation and prediction, but can't establish causality.
 I agree, only I don't think econometrics has much to offer in this regard either.
 When it comes to causation some degree of theory and introspection is required regardless of the method used.
 This is one area, where humans still have an advantage over machines.